Air-sea rescue: Introduction of the helicopter

 In the 1950s, some models of helicopter such as the Bell 47 and 48 were fitted with pontoons so that they could rest on both water and land.
 Other helicopters, such as the Sea King and the Seaguard, were made with a water-resistant hull which allowed them to settle directly onto the water for long enough to effect a rescue.
 Such amphibious helicopters came to the fore during the 1960s, but have been largely replaced by helicopters unable to land on water, due to high aircraft development costs.
 Amphibious helicopters paid dividends for rescue personnel who enjoyed greater safety and success during operations.
 Operations that use non-amphibious helicopters rely to a higher degree on hoists, rescue baskets, and rescue swimmers.

 Helicopters became frequently used, due to a number of advantages; they could fly in rougher weather than fixed-wing aircraft and could deliver injured passengers directly to hospitals or other emergency facilities.
-Helicopters can hover above the scene of an accident while fixed-wing aircraft must circle, or for seaplanes, land and taxi toward the accident.
+Helicopters can hover above the scene of an accident while fixed-wing aircraft must circle; and seaplanes must land and taxi toward the accident.
 Helicopters can save those stranded among rocks and reefs, where seaplanes are unable to go.
 Landing facilities for helicopters can be much smaller and cruder than for fixed-wing aircraft.
-Additionally, the same helicopter that is capable of air-sea rescue can take part in a wide variety of other operations including those on land.
-Disadvantages include the loud noise causing difficulties in communicating with the survivors and the strong downdraft that the hovering helicopter creates which increases wind chill danger for already-soaked and hypothermic patients.
+Additionally, the same helicopter that is capable of air-sea rescue can take part in a wide variety of other operations, including those on land.
+Disadvantages include the loud noise causing difficulties in communicating with the survivors, and the strong downdraft that the hovering helicopter creates which increases wind chill danger for already-soaked and hypothermic patients.
 Helicopters also tend to have limited range and endurance.